irrubio/tropituna_skipper_adapt_transform/README.md

 ## Description

-This repository allows to replicate results from the article *Adaptation and transformation responses to climate change impacts in a large-scale tuna fishery*.
+This repository allows to replicate results from the article *Skippers’ preferred adaptation and transformation responses to catch declines in a large-scale tuna fishery*.
 The scripts in Figure 1 produce figures from the manuscript.

 ![](Images/outline_scripts.jpg)